dbuenzli/rel/README.md

   composable and compile to a single, flat, SQL query (experimental).
 - Support for using SQLite3 databases.

 Rel is distributed under the ISC license.
-The basic library has no dependencies.
+The base library has no dependencies.
+The `Rel_cli` library depends on `cmdliner`.

 The SQLite support depends on the C SQLite3 library (at least v3.26.2).